W3SRotterdam/uORM/README.md

 ## Basic usage
 Install the uORM.dll and create your document type in Umbraco.
-Properties in that document type must be the same as your object. (in this simple example only with a title alias (case don't matter)).
+Properties in that document type must be the same as your object. (in this simple example we've only created the title alias (case doesn't matter)).

 Then create a strong typed object like this:
 <pre>